jrehor/kcc/README.md

 x = x + 1
 ```

 Most programmers and most computer languages will readily agree that this expression is perfectly valid, but don't be surprised if a mathematician tells you *"nonsense”*.
-And once you see what makes him think so, will see one of the reasons why we assign things with `:` in k.
+And once you see what makes him think so, you will see one of the reasons why we assign things with `:` in k.

 This gives a good hint how to approach k in general: a different perspective is not necessarily wrong and hostile, and nothing prevents it from becoming your own, so keep an open mind.